-- Issues of bullying, friendship and getting on with others will be explored during circle time. - Teachers will follow a whole school e-safety curriculum which incorporates units on cyber bullying. - The school will take part in anti-bullying activities annually this will link with whole school assemblies and safer internet day.
+- Issues of bullying, friendship and getting on with others will be explored during circle time. - Teachers will follow a whole school e-safety curriculum which incorporates units on cyber bullying. - The school will take part in anti-bullying activities annually this will link with whole school assemblies and safer internet day. - Incidents of poor behaviour will be logged on CPOMS.

-- Incidents of poor behaviour meriting a child to move their name to Red will be logged on the CPOMS. - Allegations of bullying will be recorded on CPOMS and any associated incidents recorded.
+- Allegations of bullying will be recorded on CPOMS and any associated incidents recorded.
 This will help to identify any patterns of alleged bullying. - Assemblies will regularly outline accepted behaviour and tackle issues surrounding bullying. - Posters, designed by the pupils, and detailing what bullying is, and how to deal with it will, from time to time, be created and displayed throughout the school.